kottster/kottster/docs/table/customization/custom-fields.md

 ## Modify field input for existing columns

-If you want to update existing fields (columns), you can use the [`columnOverrides`](../../ui/table-page-component.md#columnoverrides) prop.
-This is useful for adding custom render for field inputs.

-Add the `columnOverrides` prop to the `TablePage` component.
+Add the [`columnOverrides`](../../ui/table-page-component.md#columnoverrides) prop to the [`TablePage`](../../ui/table-page-component.md) component.
 This prop accepts an object where each key is the column name and the value is a function that takes the existing column configuration and returns the modified column configuration.

 **Example of modifying email field:**